diegozain/diegozain.github.io/index.md

 I am currently a post-doc fellow at Colorado School of Mines in the [Geophysics Department](https://cwp.mines.edu/faculty/).

 I am interested in applying physics, mathematics and high performance computing for the betterment of humanity and exploration of reality.
 I hold a Master in Mathematics and a PhD in Geophysics.
-Read more about it in my [curriculum vitae](./diego-cv.pdf) and my [resume](./resume.pdf).
+Read more about it in my **[curriculum vitae](./diego-cv.pdf)** and my **[resume](./resume.pdf)**.

-During my PhD I developed a non-linear optimization method for high-resolution imaging of the subsurface by joining two different types of electromagnetic surface-acquired data.
+During my [PhD](https://scholarworks.boisestate.edu/td/1642/) I developed a non-linear optimization method for high-resolution imaging of the subsurface by joining two different types of electromagnetic surface-acquired data.
 [Previous interests](https://digitalcommons.mtu.edu/cgi/viewcontent.cgi?article=1806&context=etds) include graph theory, error correcting codes, finite geometries and combinatorics.

 ![](images/quantum-code.png) [![](images/pg-master.png)](https://digitalcommons.mtu.edu/cgi/viewcontent.cgi?article=1806&context=etds)